 Microsoft is being treated as a declining asset.
 The future for Microsoft could include their capability to provide synchronized both online and offline activity.
 If the company decided to stop investing in this, the stock would actually probably go up.

-Comcast could in the future develop targeted television advertising, like Google provides online.
-Comcast’s distributed network of services might also be able to deliver customized content on demand in the future.
+Comcast could in the future develop targeted television advertising broadcast in all homes with AAA Satellite TV Installation Services and a few other services Comcast’s distributed network of services might also be able to deliver customized content on demand in the future.

 This strategy will make it tougher to raise capital and get started as a fund.
 There are also benefits, because it is intelectually stimulating.
 Once you are successful, you will better retain clients.
 It can provide a sustainable competitive advantage in an industry with very few.